 None.

-DECISION MAKERS:

-CAEECC mini WG.
+Note: Add followups for accountability and demonstration of JEDI level of competency or commitment (for example: proof of completion of certain trainings, test of knowledge of Jemez, EJ principles, or other content from the CPUC social equity action plan, etc.).
+The demonstration will need to vary.

 3.3 Orientation Phase Recommendations

-Competency Building Recommendation #3: Provide EE, DEI, and CAEECC primers
+Consensus Competency Building Recommendation #3: Provide EE, JEDI, and CAEECC primers

 WHAT:

-Develop and deliver training “primers” in EE, DEI, and CAEECC for new members.
+Develop and deliver training “primers” in EE, JEDI, and CAEECC for new members.

 Primers are onboarding materials in the form of handouts (electronic informational documents), presentations (prerecorded or live), and links to key websites or people should member seek further depth, designed to bring everyone in group to a common base-level understanding necessary to have constructive/productive/inclusive dialogue toward groups’ objective.